 Producers used Grazing BMP to:

 - conduct a self assessment during group workshops.
-Self assessments are recorded and automatically link to action plans and further resources (i.e. information, training options etc)
+Self assessments were recorded and automatically linked to action plans and further resources (i.e. information, training options etc)

 - develop action plans to improve enterprise performance

 - review or add to their assessments at any time.

-Online reporting functions enable instant comparison with the rest of the industry.
-Data safety is paramount – each producer is allocated a username and password on a secure website.
+Online reporting functions enabled instant comparison with the rest of the industry.
+Data safety was paramount – each producer was allocated a username and password on a secure website.

-This program aims to assist landholders improve the economic and environmental performance of their enterprises.
-The modules are designed to present the best available information and management principles at three levels – above, minimum and below standard for the whole business.
-Action plans developed will assist landholders to focus and prioritise on the most profitable and sustainable practices and identify training requirements.
-Landholders will be able to demonstrate and document good land management and environmental stewardship.
+This program aimed to assist landholders improve the economic and environmental performance of their enterprises.
+The modules were designed to present the best available information and management principles at three levels – above, minimum and below standard for the whole business.
+Action plans developed assisted landholders to focus and prioritise on the most profitable and sustainable practices and identify training requirements.
+Landholders were able to demonstrate and document good land management and environmental stewardship.

 When: Various periods during 1 July 2010 to 30 June 2017